alfonsoalba/web/_posts/2020-11-19-about-this-blog-working-with-multiple-operating-systems.md

 By the end of last year, I started to look for computers since I needed to replace mine.
 What I read about Windows 10 had so much impact on me that I even looked at the prices and specs of Surface 2 and Dell computers.
-I was seriously thinking about replacing my old MacBook Pro with a Windows box.
+I was seriously thinking about replacing my 5 years old MacBook Pro with a Windows box.
 Unfortunately for Microsoft and Dell, Apple released the new 16-inch MacBook Pro in the last quarter I finally decided to buy it instead.